-On my 2018 Japan trip I visited an unexpected town called Kakegawa located in Shizuoka Prefecture.
-In the meantime I stayed at my friend Roberto Pedraça's house.
+On my trip to Japan in 2018, I visited an unexpected city called Kakegawa located in Shizuoka Prefecture.
+During this time, I stayed at my friend Roberto Pedraça’s house.

-During this time in Kakegawa I visited other nearby cities like Hamamatsu, visited several onsens and especially visited 2 outstanding tourist places of Kakegawa city, its castle and Kachoen.
+During my time in Kakegawa, I visited other nearby cities like Hamamatsu, visited several onsens, and especially visited 2 prominent tourist spots in the city of Kakegawa, its castle and the Kachoen.

 I also visited other places like onsens and a small event that was happening, which if I’m not mistaken was Culture Day (Bunka-no-hi).
 This event took place near the station.

-Kakegawa City [掛川市] has a population of around 80,000 and is located in Shizuoka.
-The city attracts tourists from the country, especially in spring because of Hanami in the castle and Kamo Hanashobuen.
+The city of Kakegawa [掛川市] has a population of about 80,000 inhabitants and is located in Shizuoka.
+The city attracts tourists from the country, especially in spring due to the Hanami at the castle and the Kamo Hanashobuen.

 The cities are well connected to each other.
-You can cross a street and get to Kikugawa or Ogasa.
-In Kakegawa and nearby cities you will find the following tourist attractions:
+You can cross a street and reach Kikugawa or Ogasa.
+In Kakegawa and the nearby cities, you can find the following tourist attractions:

 - Mt.
 Awagatake Hike;